CottageLabs/scoss-hord/docs/HORD.md

 Each axis on the Radar chart will have a value, which defines how far out from the center the area plot will be anchored along that axis.

-The axes get their value from the sum of all the checkboxes in the form which are checked which are appropriate for that axis.
+The axes get their value from the sum of all the checkboxes and/or radio buttons in the form which are checked which are appropriate for that axis.

-If 3 checkboxes are selected for a given axis, that axis will have a value of 3 (unless the weights of the checkboxes are changed, see below)
+For example, if 3 checkboxes are selected for a given axis, that axis will have a value of 3 (unless the weights of the checkboxes are changed, see below)

+Note:
+* if the `input` is a checkbox, it must have a unique `name` attribute.
+* if the `input` is a radio button, it must have a unique `name` and `value` combination

-For each `input` which is a checkbox which can contribute to the value of an axis, we use the attribute
+For each `input` which is a checkbox or radio button which can contribute to the value of an axis, we use the attribute

 ```